s3942372/CCS_Blog/posts/week_2_homework.md

 # Week 2 Homework
-*COULD NOT BE COMPLETED DUE TO WRIST PAIN
+*COULD NOT BE COMPLETED DUE TO WRIST PAIN.

 ## Part 1